pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 }
 ```

 Our `.form-control:hover` styles will overwrite these when hovering over disabled inputs.
-We will need to output these in `_clay_custom.scss` via the `clay-form-control-variant` mixin.
+We will need to output these in `_clay_custom.scss` via the `clay-form-control-variant` Sass mixin.

 _/src/css/\_clay_variables.scss_